 - There are maps on the Saanich website that show prioritizations in 3-5 year time frames. - There is a projects booklet published in March that is also on the Saanich website. - For larger projects, staff place reader boards on the roads where work is being done. - The GIS map shows Capital Works projects as well. - Saanich also uses Twitter and Face Book to show the community work being done.

 ADJOURNMENT

 The meeting adjourned at 5:20 p.m.
-The next meeting is scheduled for June 27, 2019.

 Councillor Brownoff, Chair

 I hereby certify these Minutes are accurate.

 Committee Secretary